In Blitzkid he was called Jesco Devilanse - a combination of what many

-Interview with Andrew Winter from Andrew Winter and the Reckless Dodgers
+Winter and the Reckless Dodgers (AWRD).
+We’ve

-Graveyard Greaser Gang: Andrew, most people know you from being the drummer of Blitzkid.
+from being the drummer of Blitzkid.
 What have you done before that?

 Andrew Winter: Before Blitzkid, I was in a Southern-Metal band called Southern Flame that opened for Blitzkid a few times before they asked me to join.
 Southern Flame didn't have many originals back then, so we played a lot of covers.
 We actually had a Metallica and Black Sabbath medley - both were 30 minutes each!
 I would also try my hand at the Led Zeppelin song, “Moby Dick.”
 Drum solos are fun!